bradleyjones/apiary/Hive/README.md

 Components
 ----------

+Common - The common components used by all the Hive services

 AgentManager, AgentMonitor - These components manage the connection and configuration of agents.

 Honeycomb - Controls insertion and collection of data from the database software via an API.

+TimeMachine - A services for replaying logs as though they are live.

 Install and Test
 ----------------